tancreti/tancreti.github.com/teaching/coms352/projects.md

 The projects will involve making modificaitons and extensions to the [xv6-riscv](https://github.com/mit-pdos/xv6-riscv) OS.

-The recommend devleopment environment is [Visual Studio Code](visual-studio-code).
+The recommend devleopment environment is Visual Studio Code, setup instructions are [here](visual-studio-code).